ejgallego/real-world-coq/index.md

 There are no housing options inside Sabanci University Campus.
 Unfortunately, the guesthouse will be closed for maintenance during the workshop dates.
 Only in campus accommodation option for workshop participants is student dormitories.
 2-person rooms are reserved for participants.
 Rates for staying single in the room is 800 try/night and sharing the room with another person is 400 try/night.

+SU has a main cafeteria (Akkol) that serves breakfast (07:30 - 10:30), lunch and dinner (11:30 - 20:30) at reasonable prices.
+In addition, there are alternatives like Kucuk Ev, Subway, Pizza Bulls, Starbucks, Piazza, Kopuklu Kahve and Fasshane inside the campus.

+Unfortunately, no funding is available for reimbursing food and accommodation expenses of participants.

 ## Online Participation

-If you are registered for online participation, you can join us using the following Zoom link:
+If you are registered for online participation, you can join us using the following Zoom link: TBA

-Recordings will be temporarily available here:
+Recordings will be temporarily available here: TBA

 ## Contact